jonathanfox5/gogadget/docs/pages/getting_started/example_use_case.md

    gogadget anki-deck -i "immersion"
    ```

 An Anki deck will be written to `immersion/media/`.
-I can then just double click on the `.apkg` file in there and it will automatically be loaded.
+Double click on the `.apkg` file in that folder and it will automatically be loaded.